-The quintessential book for cat lovers young and old described in detail on this site's homepage.
+The quintessential book for cat lovers of all ages is described in detail on this site's homepage.

 Janette finds that there is always more to write about the beloved cat, and her latest labor of love is a two sonnet poem (below) about cats called "Beloved Cat: Once Mortal Enemy, Now Immortal Friend."
 Written in iambic pentameter which was also a favorite poetic form of the great William Shakespeare, the poem was written as a loving tribute to all cats after author Janette's loss of her beloved cat Magic.
 A few more pictures below.
 I sure do miss wonderful Magic and am so grateful I now have cat Tristan Jinx to ease the heartbreak.

 Note: Some iambic pentameter poets "who know the rules to break the rules" will reverse the soft and hard stress in a two-syllable "foot" (called inversion) or add an extra syllable (beat) for dramatic effect as Janette did in a few places.

 With magic eyes that seem to touch the soul,

 The cat's transfixed us since our human dawn.